 Parents’ Marriage Certificate English Translations, there passport copies, Birth Certificates.

-Submit 4 sets of Photocopies of each documents.
+Submit 4 sets of Photocopies of each document.

-A Report of Birth attaching the documents will then be transmitted by the Embassy to the Department of Foreign Affairs in Manila.
-DFA Manila will then send it to the Office of the Civil Registrar General of the Philippines for registration and recording.
+A Report of Birth attaching the documents will then be transmitted by the Consulate to the Department of Foreign Affairs in Manila for registration and recording.

 The whole process takes an average of six (6) months, after which you can get your NSO certified Birth Certificate.